Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

-Figure \ref{fig:traditional_bug_tracking} presents a typical workflow of the traditional (SaaS, DevOps, and Automation Era) bug tracking system, showing the interactions among different roles.
+Figure \ref{fig:traditional_bug_tracking} presents a typical workflow of the traditional bug tracking system in DevOps, and Automation Era, showing the interactions among different roles.
 The process starts when a user creates a bug report.
 Customer support then attempts manual bug reproduction.
 If reproduction is unsuccessful, additional details are requested from the user, and the attempt is repeated until the bug can be reliably reproduced.
 Once reproduction is successful, the bug proceeds to classification.
 After classification, a bug–feature traceability step is performed, followed by the validity check.
 In the traditional literature, classification and assignment together are often referred to as “bug triage,” but in our discussion, we separate these into two distinct stages: classification and assignment.

 If the bug is invalid, customer support attempts what we call a no-code fix, meaning a resolution handled outside the codebase, for example, updating documentation, adjusting configurations, or clarifying usage.
 This resolution is then verified by customer support, and if verification succeeds, the user is directly notified and asked to confirm whether the resolution is acceptable, which we call user verification.
 If customer support verification fails, the process returns to the no-code fix stage, where customer support attempts another resolution until the issue can be successfully verified.